 b A copy of a without the main diagonal.
-A variable of type psb_Tspmat_type.

 3.2.15 tril - Return the lower triangle

 Returns the lower triangular part of submatrix A(imin:imax,jmin:jmax), optionally rescaling row/col indices to the range 1:imax-imin+1,1:jmax-jmin+1 and returing the complementary upper triangle.